-ACCI has prepared a short guide on the JobKeeper payment, which seeks to answer some of the more common questions employers may have.
+ACCI has prepared this guide on the JobKeeper payment, which seeks to explain and answer some of the more common questions employers may have around the payment scheme.

 Employers should at all times be conscious of their particular legal obligations applicable under the Fair Work Act 2009, their respective State and Territory WHS legislation and workers compensation legislation, as well as enterprise agreements, awards, contracts and policies and should seek further advice where necessary.